-In the summer of 2024, LM plans to perform the following work:
+In 2025, LM plans to perform the following work:

-- Redevelop monitoring wells MW-1, MW-2, MW-3, and MW-4.
-This will consist of: - Pulling the old pumping equipment from the wells. - Performing a camera survey of the interior of the wells to assess well condition and to gather construction information as to where the screens are located. - Through surging, redeveloping the wells for suitability as monitoring wells. - Installing sampling pumps in all four wells. - Replace the sampling pump in monitoring well MW-5. - Sample all six wells (if redevelopment is successful) for analytes listed in the site LTSP. - Install water level transducers in all six monitoring wells. - Prepare a groundwater monitoring assessment report that will include recommendations for future groundwater monitoring activities that are consistent with the findings of the assessment.
+- Install low-flow sampling equipment in monitoring wells MW-1 through MW-4. - Replace the low-flow sampling equipment in monitoring well MW-5. - Sample all six wells for analytes listed in the site LTSP. - Install water level transducers in all six monitoring wells. - Prepare a groundwater monitoring assessment report that will include recommendations for future groundwater monitoring activities that are consistent with the findings of the assessment.

-Once results have been reported, and future monitoring plans determined, the site LTSP will be revised to reflect:
+Once results have been reported, and future monitoring plans determined, the site LTSP will be revised to reflect monitoring program changes.